driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## 6. Integration with Existing Software

-In a practical scenario, this MLOps pipeline can seamlessly integrate with existing software systems.
+In a practical scenario, this MLOps pipeline is ready to be integrated into an existing software system.
 For this I created a fun little website that can be found in the ./web directory.
 It makes an api call to the fastapi endpoint to get its data

 <img src="./images/website-interface.png" alt="website" width="800"/>